cloudControl/documentation/Guides/Java/Play 1.md

  * [new branch]      master -> master
 ~~~

-Last but not least deploy the latest version of the app with the cctrlapp deploy command:
+Last but not least, deploy the latest version of the app with the cctrlapp deploy command:

 ~~~bash
 $ cctrlapp APP_NAME/default deploy
 ~~~

-Congratulations, you can now see your Play!
-Application running at `http[s]://APP_NAME.cloudcontrolled.com`.
+Congratulations, you can now see your Play! application running at `http[s]://APP_NAME.cloudcontrolled.com`.

 [cloudControl]: https://www.cloudcontrol.com/
 [Play buildpack]: https://github.com/cloudControl/buildpack-play